fluent/fluentd-docs-gitbook/plugins/filter/grep.md

 </regexp>
 ```

-The grep filter filters out UNLESS all `<regexp>`s are matched.
-Hence,
+The `grep` filter filters out UNLESS all `<regexp>`s are matched.
+Hence, if you
-if you have
+have:

 ```
 <regexp>
   key price
   pattern /[1-9]\d*/
 </regexp>

 <regexp>
   key item_name
   pattern /^book_/
 </regexp>
 ```

-unless the event's "item\_name" field starts with "book\_" and the
+unless the event's `item_name` field starts with `book_` and the `price` field
-"price" field is an integer, it is filtered out.
+is an integer, it is filtered out.

 For OR condition, you can use `|` operator of regular expressions.
-For
+For example,
-example, if you have
+if you have:

 ```
 <regexp>